-The valuation process was undertaken on a depreciated replacement cost basis.
+The fair value assessment was undertaken on a depreciated replacement cost basis.
 The depreciation model reflects the assets future economic benefits or services potential expected to be consumed by PRIP.
 Adjustments to the assets have been considered in various types of obsolescence; physical, functional and external obsolescence.